-Cyprus slams Turkey’s move to open ghost town’s beach
+UN concerned at Turkish move to open up Cypriot beach

+Guterres’ spokesman, Stephane Dujarric, said in a statement that the U.N. chief urged all sides to enter into talks to resolve differences, and repeated his readiness to arrange such a meeting.

+The statement came after the Cypriot government said it would lodge formal protests at the U.N., the European Union and other international organization over the move to allow access to the sand in front of fenced-off Varosha, a suburb of Famagusta that’s been abandoned for 46 years.

-Koushos said the move contravenes international law and U.N.
+Cyprus government spokesman Kyriakos Koushos said the move contravenes international law and U.N.
 Security Council resolutions on Varosha.

+Greece’s Foreign Ministry also condemned the decision as a “flagrant violation” of U.N. decisions and said Athens would back the Cypriot government’s efforts.

 Turkey said it’s just the beach being opened on Thursday, and the ghost town itself will be left alone for now.

+The Cypriot government fears the move could be the opening salvo to a full grab of the suburb that was the country’s premier tourist resort before Turkey invaded in 1974, in the wake of a coup by supporters of union with Greece.

-The suburb’s Greek Cypriot residents fled as Turkish troops advanced on the suburb during the war.
-Turkey’s invasion, prompted by a coup aimed at union with Greece, split Cyprus along ethnic lines.
+The suburb’s Greek Cypriot residents fled as Turkish troops advanced during the war that split Cyprus along ethnic lines.
 Only Turkey recognizes a Turkish Cypriot state in the north and keeps more than 35,000 troops there.

 In a 1984 resolution, the U.N.
 Security Council said it considers attempts to settle any part of Varosha — Maras in Turkish — by anyone other than its inhabitants as inadmissible and calls for the area to be transferred under U.N. administration.